harvardinformatics/nextflow-workshop/run/index.md

 [56/867990] Submitted process > AGGREGATE
 ```

-You can see that the `COUNT_LINES` process was run two times, and each time it created a subdirectory in the `work` directory.
-Let's look at one of these directories. `cd` to the subdirectory **that appears in your own terminal** corresponding to one of the COUNT_LINES processes (press tab to complete the directory path), run `tree -a` and you should see something like this:
+You can see that the `COUNT_LINES` process was run two times and each time it created a subdirectory in the `work` directory.
+For example, during this run, `COUNT_LINES` created a directory `work/6d/c955dc....`, since `[6d/c955dc]` appears before the `COUNT_LINES` process' log line.
+Note that the actual directory name is longer than what is displayed in the log, and these directories will be different for your own run!
+Let's look at one of these directories.

+> **Activity**: `cd` to the subdirectory **that appears in your own terminal** corresponding to one of the COUNT_LINES processes (press tab to complete the directory path), run `tree -a` and you should see something like this:

 ```bash
 training/run/01-nextflow-simple/work/80/aa96730e803bfa2cf68af15b6a09c3 -> tree -a